 ESP® — when technology becomes a guardian angel

 This was a principle that Robert Bosch made his own.
 As he once said, technology has to be designed “to help the whole of mankind make the best of their lives and find happiness in life.”
 For present-day tastes, the idea of technological progress as a panacea for the world’s ills may seem slightly overblown.
 Our current principles for product development are more sober in tone, and demand that any product must safeguard human life to the greatest possible extent, and that impact on the environment and resources be kept to a minimum.
 The Bosch “Invented for life” ethos is formulated precisely in this spirit.
 For our engineers, it is an imperative.
-The most outstanding example of this — the ESP® electronic stability program.
+The most outstanding example of this just turned 25 — the ESP® electronic stability program.
 After a quarter of a century, it can look back on 15,000 lives saved and 450,000 accidents prevented, and this in Europe alone.
 Sometimes, technology can be a kind of guardian angel.

 Technological impact needs a technological response